jkempf42/kube-volttron/gateway-node/README.md

 additional interface to a VirtualBox VM are explained in detail in the following subsections.

 ### Clone a VM or import an ISO for a new one.
 Clone an existing VM using VirtualBox by right clicking on the VM in the left side menu bar and choosing *Clone* from the VM menu.
+In the *MAC Address Policy* pulldown, scroll down to the setting *Generate new MAC addresses for all network adaptors*.

 ### Bring up the Network Settings tab
 Right click on the new VM in the left side menu bar of the VirtualBox app